Friday

 The man extended a calloused hand.
 “I’m Tom.
 This here’s Grace.”

 Grace smiled, and it was the kind of smile that made you want to be a better person.
-“Welcome to Salt and Grace, Elliott.
+“Welcome to Salt and Grace, Elliot.
 We’re glad you’re here.”

 Tom had a firm handshake.

-"Very glad to meet you," Elliott said.
-"This is my first time here, I'm sorry to say."
+“Very glad to meet you,” Elliot said.
+“This is my first time here, I’m sorry to say.”

 He turned to look at Jill and under his breath said, “You’ve been here before.”